djcard/boxlang-docs/readme/contributing-guide.md

 ### Security Vulnerabilities

-If you discover a security vulnerability, please email the development team at [security@ortussolutions.com](mailto:security@ortussolutions.com?subject=security) and report it to the `#security` channel in our Box Team Slack Channel.
+If you discover a security vulnerability, please email the development team at [security@ortussolutions.com](mailto:security@ortussolutions.com?subject=security.
 All security vulnerabilities will be promptly addressed.

 ### JDK Compatibility